 There is more to the story than you think.

 I had my disability hearing and I shared the news that I won the case in an autism group.
 I may not be the best at explaining somethings.
 Nor understand if you are able to work part-time how many hours can you do without it hurting your benefits.
-In all fairness when you file for disabiltity you are proving you are unable to work a full-time job.
+In all fairness when you file for disability you are proving you are unable to work a full-time job.
 When you work full-time you’re working 40 hrs a week.
-8 hour shifts.
-For someone who constantly need doctor’s appointments could not take off so many times.
+8-hour shifts.
+For someone who constantly needs doctor’s appointments could not take off so many times.

 This is why I publish a blog post.
 At least on my blog, I can provide more info.
 I can explain myself better.

 So this jerk judges me when he doesn’t know me personally or my limitations and claiming I am just taking ‘handouts.’
 For the record, accusing someone with legit limitations as taking handouts is ableist.
 There are people who truly need assistance and their limitations really do make working a job hard.
 I wish people would learn to keep their nose out of other folks’ grill.